-As well as coordinating and reporting on the city's food strategy, the Food Partnership ensures that food is written into other citywide policies and activity.
+As well as coordinating and reporting on the city’s food strategy, the Food Partnership ensures food is written into other citywide policies and activity.

 How do we influence policy?

-1) We build relationships with key policy-makers and institutions so that we're best placed to ensure food is embedded in the city's policy documents to create real and lasting change.
+1) We build relationships with key policy-makers and institutions so we’re best placed to ensure food is embedded in the city’s policy documents to create real and lasting change.
 This can be as simple as networking with the right people at events or going to the right meeting and making sure our voice is heard.
 As a result, food has now been included within these city-wide policies and strategies:

 - For the first time in 2014 a dedicated food section was included in the over-arching Sustainable Communities Strategy for the city.